davidegaspar/davidegaspar/RESUME.md

 ### Structure

-I Advocate for small, empowered teams with distributed decision-making, focusing on aptitude and attitude while providing purpose, mastery, and autonomy to diverse team cultures (pioneers, settlers, town planners) designed for constant evolution.
+I advocate for small, empowered teams with distributed decision-making, focusing on aptitude and attitude while providing purpose, mastery, and autonomy to diverse team cultures (pioneers, settlers, town planners) designed for constant evolution.

 ## Notable Projects